Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/dev/README.md

 ```

-### How to do a Rlease
+### How to do a Release

-First make sure all the newly third party libraries are tracked see [OSS compliance for each Spark Release].
+First make sure all the newly added third party libraries are tracked see OSS compliance section.

 The release process is currently manual.